prometheus-community/community/README.md

 ## Updates & Announcements

-The first 10 minutes of a meeting is dedicated to Prometheus Updates & Announcements.
-Next 10 minutes are dedicated to Ecosystem Updates & Announcements.
+The first 10 minutes of a meeting are dedicated to Prometheus Updates & Announcements.
+The next 10 minutes are dedicated to Ecosystem Updates & Announcements.
 These announcements are noted at the top of the community document.
 There is a hard stop of the announcements at 10 minutes, with up to 5 more minutes for questions.

-If you want to announce something during time allocated for Prometheus announcements or the Ecosystem announcements, then contact organizers, they will get back to you.
+If you want to announce something during the time allocated for announcements, contact the organizers.
+They will get back to you.

 Announcements submissions MUST follow the requirements listed below.